MoketeTyabekana/wireframing/README.md

 Figma is great for both low-fidelity and high-fidelity wireframes.
 It helps you design faster and share your ideas with your team or clients easily.

+---

+## Benefits of Wireframing in Software Development

+Wireframing offers several important benefits during software development:

+- **Guides the Design Process:**
+  Wireframes act as blueprints, helping teams plan the structure and layout of a website or app before any coding begins.
+For example, by sketching out where buttons, images, and menus will go, teams can make sure the user experience (UX) is clear and logical from the start.

+- **Facilitates Communication:**
+  Wireframes make it easier for designers, developers, and clients to discuss ideas.
+Instead of talking in abstract terms, everyone can see a visual layout.
+For instance, a wireframe showing a shopping app’s navigation (“Home”, “Shop”, “Cart”, “Profile”) helps everyone agree on how users will move through the app.

+- **Saves Time and Reduces Rework:**
+  By identifying problems early—such as confusing layouts or missing features—wireframes help teams fix issues before investing time in detailed design or development.
+This means fewer changes later and a smoother workflow.

+- **Clarifies Content Placement and Functionality:**
+  Wireframes show where text, images, and forms will appear, making it clear what content is needed and how features should work.
+For example, a login form wireframe can show input fields and error messages, ensuring developers know exactly what to build.

+Overall, wireframing helps teams stay organized, communicate clearly, and deliver better software with fewer surprises.